Betr Picks promo code CBSSPORTS: Get $210 in bonus credits for Week 6 NFL, MLB playoffs

 Betr Picks offers new players $10 in Betr Bucks for registering, plus a deposit match up to $200 with the Betr promo code CBSSPORTS

-Thursday Night Football between the Giants and Eagles highlights the day's sports slate, as many will flock to that game on the best DFS apps.
-But you can also use the latest Betr Picks promo code CBSSPORTS on MLB playoff action with Dodgers vs. Phillies and Cubs vs. Brewers.
-Philly and Chicago are both facing elimination, as there will be lots of interest with MLB predictions, in addition to NFL player props on the gridiron.
+The sports schedule is filled on Friday with the WNBA Finals, MLB playoff action, the NBA preseason underway and college football games going on.
+You can wager on all of these on the best DFS apps, including Betr with the latest Betr Picks promo code CBSSPORTS.
+You can also look ahead to Sunday NFL games and make NFL player props on any of the contests this weekend.
 This Betr Picks promotion gives new users $10 in bonus credits and a deposit match worth up to $200.
 Click here to get the latest Betr Picks promo code for new users:

 Here are the steps to follow in order to sign up and claim the Betr promo.